What is the Nationality Checking Service?

 For information about nationality, please see the British Citizenship pages of the Gov.uk website

 Changes to nationality policy around breaches of the immigration rules.

 Where an applicant has been in breach of the immigration laws, the Home Office have previously looked at the breach as a residence issue and have often waived the breach.
 However, the Home Office now treat such a breach of the laws as both a residence issue and a character issue, and it is less likely to be waived.
 More information about the policy changes can be found on the gov.uk website.
 (Annexes B and D)

-Changes to the knowledge of language and life in the UK requirement for settlement and naturalisation
+The knowledge of language and life in the UK requirement for settlement and naturalisation

-From 28 October 2013, there will be two parts to the Knowledge of Language and Life in the UK (KoLL) requirement, both of which must be met by all applicants for settlement and naturalisation, unless the individual is exempt.
+There are two parts to the Knowledge of Language and Life in the UK (KoLL) requirement, both of which must be met by all applicants for settlement and naturalisation, unless the individual is exempt.

 - pass the Life in the UK test